i3mainz/OpenBalloonMap/README.md

 The "ROOT" folder is a Netbeans project, if you build it, you will get a WAR file.

 You have to run this WAR file in an Apache Tomcat using a PostgreSQL / PostGIS 2.x database (with an bunch of existing [tables](https://github.com/i3mainz/OpenBalloonMap/blob/master/ROOT/src/main/resources/create.sql)) and configure the properties in the [config.properties](https://github.com/i3mainz/OpenBalloonMap/blob/master/ROOT/src/main/resources/config.properties) file.
+You need also a GeoServer that gives the data via a WMS / WFS interface.

 Want to see the app?
 [See the application.](http://openballoonmap.org)